 - What information is captured, and which people are included, in the datasets

 - Common elements in MBS and PBS data

 - What can and cannot be measured using MBS and PBS data

 - How to choose the right codes, people, and study periods

-- General advice for analysing MBS and PBS data
+- General advice for analysing MBS and PBS data, analysing aggregate data

-Dr Anna Kemp-Casey is a Research Fellow in the Medicines and Device Surveillance Centre for Research Excellence at the University of South Australia and an Adjunct Research Fellow with the Centre for Health Services Research at The University of Western Australia.
+Dr Anna Kemp-Casey is a Research Fellow in the Quality Use of Medicines and Pharmacy Research Centre at the University of South Australia, and an Adjunct Research Fellow with the Centre for Health Services Research at The University of Western Australia.